tobiogunwusi/Servicenow-zombie-server-detection/README.md

 ## 🔗 Context
 **The Challenge:** Standard ServiceNow Discovery identifies infrastructure *existence*, but often lacks the granularity to determine *business utility*.
-**The Solution:** This project bridges that gap by introducing OS-level session analysis to identify "Zombie Servers"—infrastructure that is technically "up" but providing zero business value.
+This project bridges that gap by introducing OS-level session analysis to identify "Zombie Servers"—infrastructure that is technically "up" but providing zero business value— directly eliminating unnecessary operational costs.